 If your case is at the U.S. Embassy in Buenos Aires,and you would like to request an expedited appointment due to an urgent unforeseen emergency situation, please contact us at buenosaires-IV@state.gov.
 For general updates on operating status, please continue to check this webpage and Embassy social media pages.

-For more information about the phased resumption of visa services, please see:
+For information about visa services operating status, please see: